The Ben, Will & JD Hayes-trained Cox...

 - Melbourne Cup Weights – the handicap weight allocated to all the hopefuls

 These are just some of the basic Melbourne Cup field and race information listed in a general Melbourne Cup form guide.

-A more detailed Melbourne Cup form guide will then go on to detail other important statistics such as:
+A more detailed Melbourne Cup form guide will include additional details of other important statistics, such as: